bryceandpeas/SublimeText-PythonBoilerplates/README.md

-# PythonBoilerplates -  Sublimetext Plugin
+# Python Boilerplates -  Sublimetext Plugin

-### PythonBoilerplates is a Sublime Text plugin, which adds a right-click context menu allowing you to quickly insert code for various python libraries.
+### Python Boilerplates is a Sublime Text plugin, which adds a right-click context menu allowing you to quickly insert code for various python libraries.

-### Installation
+## Installation

 #### Package Control: